grammyjs/website/site/docs/plugins/menu.md

 ## Outdated Menus and Fingerprints

-Let's say you have a menu where a user can toggle notifications on and off, such as in the example [up here](#dynamic-labels).
+Let’s say you have a menu where a user can toggle notifications on and off, such as in the example [up here](#dynamic-labels).
 Now, if a user sends `/settings` twice, they will get the same menu twice.
 But, changing the notification setting on one of the two messages will not update the other!